 After a comprehensive judging process, winners were announced at our live Awards Ceremony on the 26th April 2023.

-Please note young wildlife artists between the ages of 15 and 19 are invited to enter the ‘Youth Exclusive’ category in our Wildlife Artist of the Year competition.
-Find out more here.
+Young wildlife artists between the ages of 15 and 19 are invited to enter the ‘Youth Exclusive’ category in our Wildlife Artist of the Year competition.
+Click the button to find out more.